LobsDICE: Offline Learning from Observation via Stationary Distribution Correction Estimation: Experiments

-\paragraph{Offline dataset generation} For each random MDP $M$, we generate state-only expert demonstrations by executing a (softmax) expert policy and state-action imperfect demonstrations by a uniform random policy.
-We perform experiments for a varying number of expert demonstrations $N_E \in \{10, 100, 1000, 10000\}$ and imperfect demonstrations $N_I \in \{1, 3, 10, 30, 100, 300, 1000, 3000, 10000\}$.

-\paragraph{Results} Figure~\ref{fig:random_mdp} presents the results for random MDP experiments.
+\paragraph{Results} Figure~\ref{fig:random_mdp} presents the results in random MDP experiments, where $\beta$ is the hyperparameter that controls the stochasticity of the underlying MDP.
 The first row corresponds to the case when $\beta=0.01$ (nearly deterministic MDP).
 In this situation, the inverse dynamics disagreement will be close to zero, i.e. $\KL(d^{\pi_1}(a |s,s') || d^{\pi_2}(a|s,s')) \approx 0$ for any two policies $\pi_1$ and $\pi_2$.
 Thus, the algorithms whose performance directly relies on the IDM's accuracy (i.e. BCO and DemoDICEfO) even perform very well since it is very easy to learn a perfect inverse dynamics model in this scenario.
 OPOLO's upper bound gap \eqref{eq:opolo_gap} will also be close to zero, thus OPOLO directly minimizes the divergence of state-transition distributions.
 As a result, there is no performance gap among different algorithms, except for BC whose performance is determined by the quality of imperfect demonstrations.
 Also, the performance of all algorithms (except for BC) improves as more data is given, which is natural.